Sweet again: Butler beats MTSU, gets back to NCAA regionals

 Andrew Chrabascz added 15 points for fourth-seeded Butler, including a 3 with 3:25 left that snapped a 7-0 run for Middle Tennessee to get the lead back to 62-56.

-The senior forward played an even more important role in leading a sterling defensive effort for the Bulldogs.
+The senior forward played an even more important role in helping to lead a sterling defensive effort for the Bulldogs.

 Conference USA player of the year JaCorey Williams finished with 20 points, but had to work hard for nearly every bucket for No. 12 seed Middle Tennessee (31-5).